mongodb/docs/source/reference/javascript.rst

-   Returns a status document with fields that includes the "``ismaster`` field that reports if the current node is the :term:`primary` node, as well as a report of the current replication configuration.
+   Returns a status document with fields that includes the "``ismaster`` field that reports if the current node is the :term:`primary` node, as well as a report of a subset of current replica set configuration.

    This function provides a wrapper around the :term:`database command` :dbcommand:`isMaster`